sokil/php-mongo/README.md

 }
 ```

 This class must be then mapped to collection name in order to return object of this class when collection requested.
-Custom collection referenced in standart way:
+Custom collection referenced in standard way:

 ```php
 <?php